t-karasova/grs-samples-python/search/tutorials/tutorial_querying.md

     python search/search_simple_query.py
     ```

-1. As you can see now, the results contain a list of matched items returned by the Retail Search service.
+1. Notee that the results contain a list of matched items returned by the Retail Search service.

     - `total_size` is the estimated total count of matched items.